dzlab/dzlab.github.io/_posts/2025-05-24-advanced-rag.md

 ```

-3. Retrieval & Generation: When a user query comes in, it's embedded, and ChromaDB is queried to find the most similar document chunks.
-These retrieved chunks, along with the original query, are then passed to an LLM (like Google's PaLM or Gemini) to generate an answer.
+### 3. Retrieval & Generation:
+When a user submits a query, we embed it, and ChromaDB is queried to find the most similar document chunks.
+These retrieved chunks, along with the original query, are then passed to an LLM (like Google's Gemini) to generate an answer.

 ```python
 import os